ionic-team/ionic-docs/src/content/building/running.md

 With DevApp installed, sign up or login in to an Ionic Account.

-> Note: DevApp is a free service that comes with every Ionic Account.
+> DevApp is a free service that comes with every Ionic Account.

 ## Serving the App